Kanazawa Station

 Sound Demonstrations

-The museum holds 30 minute demonstrations of the different phonographs’ sound quality three times a day at 11.00, 14.00, and 16.00.
+The museum holds 30 minute demonstrations comparing the sound quality of about 10 different phonographs three times a day at 11.00, 14.00, and 16.00.
 There is some explanation of the different machines given in Japanese but there is also an explanatory pamphlet in English that you can ask for if you don’t understand.
-The museum also has an American pianola which dates from 1927.
-This is an automatic self-playing piano that plays music from a roll of hole-punched paper, so you can listen to actual performances from years gone by.
-The museum holds pianola performances every Sunday at 10.30, 13.30, and 15.30.
-And if you take a liking to the sound quality of the phonographs, the museum shop on the 1st floor has a collection of CDs with recordings from these magnificent machines.
+The museum also has an automatic reproducing piano made in America in 1927 by Mason & Hamlin with Ampico.
+This is a self-playing piano that plays music from a roll of hole-punched paper, so you can listen to actual performances from years gone by.
+Sunday pianola performances are scheduled from 7-Jun-2026 at 10.30, 13.30, and 15.30.
+And if you take a liking to the sound quality of the phonographs, the museum shop on the 1st floor sells original goods, music-related items, and CDs/DVDs.

 It is a good idea to time your visit with a sound demonstration